 Loneliness can be defined as a subjective, unwelcome feeling of lack or loss of companionship, which happens when we have a mismatch between the quantity and quality of social relationships that we have, and those that we want.

 TalkTalk has a long history of leading industry efforts to ensure the internet is a safer place for young people.
 But as technology constantly evolves, it presents new issues and challenges.
 That is why we recently looked at the relationship between loneliness and technology in teenagers aged between 13-16 years old, exploring if and how technology should be seen as a source, symptom or solution to tackling this growing issue.
-The results shed a light on the digital divide within families.

 The research has exposed a digital divide within the family, as teenagers and their parents have contrasting perceptions of how technology, the internet, and social media contribute to youth loneliness.

 Half of teenagers think technology makes them less lonely but only a quarter of parents agree.